gbuesing/turbochat/slides.md

 # Detecting native app server-side

 * Customize HTML, JS and CSS that your Rails app serves to native apps
+* Optionally render completely different views for mobile and/or native apps

 ---